hashintel/.github/README.md

 ### Why do this

 The goal of this is to improve the onboarding experience for our open-source community members.
-For the timebeing we'll be working in public exclusively out of the [`hash` monorepo](https://github.com/hashintel/hash) which already contains its own versions of the above (where applicable).
+For the timebeing we'll be working in public primarily out of the [`hash` monorepo](https://github.com/hashintel/hash) which already contains its own versions of the above (where applicable).